Smoke & Ash Safety

 -

 Reduce physical activity to reduce inhalation of smoky air.
 During exercise, people can increase their air intake as much as 20 times from their resting level.
-Try to exercise indoors if possible.
+Try to exercise in clean indoor spaces if possible.

 -

 Wear the right maskā.
-People who must go outside or work outdoors for long periods of time in areas with heavy smoke or where ash is present should wear a well-fitting N95 or P100 respirator mask.
-These masks are the only kind capable of filtering the harmful particles that can cause respiratory issues.
+People who must go outside or work outdoors for long periods of time in areas with heavy smoke or where ash is present should wear a well-fitting N95 or P100 respirator.
+These respirators are the only kind capable of filtering the harmful particles that can cause respiratory issues.
 Since wearing a respirator can make it harder to breathe, those with lung or heart problems should ask their doctor before using one.
+Learn more about

 -